Ralph Warburton

-Ralph Arthur Warburton (January 7, 1924 − December 25, 2021) was an American ice hockey right wing, and was a member of the United States national team at the 1948 Winter Olympics.
+Ralph Arthur Warburton (January 7, 1924 − December 25, 2021) was an American ice hockey right wing and was a member of the United States national team at the 1948 Winter Olympics.

 Playing career

 College career

-Warburton played right wing for Dartmouth College, he became part of a powerhouse line for Dartmouth with eventual Olympic teammates, Bruce Mather at center and Bruce Cunliffe on left wing.
+Warburton played right wing for Dartmouth College, and he became part of a powerhouse line for Dartmouth with eventual Olympic teammates, Bruce Mather at center and Bruce Cunliffe on the left wing.
 This line not only led Dartmouth in scoring for two seasons, but helped Dartmouth achieve a remarkable 46-game unbeaten streak (45-0-1) from 1941–42 to 1944–45.
-Warburton set a career high for points in a single game on January 20, 1945, as he registered 7 points against Cornell University, with five goals and two assists.
-For the 1946–47 season Warburton was named co-captain of the team.
+Warburton set a career-high for points in a single game on January 20, 1945, as he registered 7 points against Cornell University, with five goals and two assists.
+For the 1946–47 season Warburton was elected captain of the team.
 During this season he added two more four-goal performances against Army and Boston College.
-The two high scoring games came in close succession, with the first occurring on February 8, 1946, and the second coming just three days later on February 11, 1946.
+The two high-scoring games came in close succession, with the first occurring on February 8, 1946, and the second coming just three days later on February 11, 1946.
 Dartmouth ended the 1946–47 season as the number one ranked team in the nation.
-The number one ranking was more significant at the time, since it was prior to the advent of NCAA hockey championships.
+The number one ranking was more significant at the time since it was before the advent of NCAA hockey championships.

 1948 Olympics

-In 1948, Warburton headed to St. Moritz, Switzerland to take part in the Olympic Games with his fellow line mates.
+In 1948, Warburton headed to St. Moritz, Switzerland to take part in the Olympic Games with his fellow linemates.
 Unfortunately due to a conflict over what truly constituted an amateur athlete, two United States teams were sent.
 It was a situation that nearly caused the cancellation of the entire ice hockey tournament at the 1948 Olympics.
 Eventually a compromise was made and Warburton's squad was allowed to compete, but were ineligible for medal contention.